From the emerging startup to well-established organizations, the world’s businesses build on the cloud.

 - Effective collaboration via Google Drive, Salesforce, Basecamp, Hive, etc which helps to track and oversee workflow and results.

 - Greater integration opportunities with numerous cloud-based providers.

 - Scalability.
 Cloud-based services have the flexibility to scale up or to scale down.
 It can accommodate all sudden and increased requirements of the organization.

-Top Free Cloud Service Providers for Startups
+Top Free Cloud Hosting Solutions for Startups

-Amazon Web Services (AWS)
+1. Amazon Web Services (AWS)